-&lt;sup>5 WT/DS217/20.
+&lt;sup>5 WT/DS217/25.

-will be set so as to collect over one year additional duties equivalent to an amount established by adding:
+the rate of this additional import duty will be set so as to collect, over one year, additional duties equivalent to:

-- (a) the amount of offset payments attributed to duties collected on products from Brazil; and - (b) a share of the balance of total offset payments less the offset payments attributed to duties collected on products from other Members that are authorized by the DSB to suspend concessions or other obligations in this dispute. - 1.6 Every year, prior to the adjustment of the duty, Brazil will notify to the DSB a list indicating the level of the additional duty on the selected goods in the light of the changes in the level of the disbursements made under the CDSOA. - B. REQUEST FOR ARBITRATION AND SELECTION OF THE ARBITRATOR - 1.7 On 26 January 2004, the United States submitted a communication to the DSB objecting to the level of suspension of tariff concessions and related obligations under GATT 1994 proposed by Brazil, on the grounds, inter alia, that Brazil's request failed to specify the level of suspension it proposed to implement, and was therefore an inadequate basis for an arbitrator to make the determinations provided for in Article 22.7 of the DSU. - 1.8 At the DSB meeting of 26 January 2004, Brazil's request under Article 22.2 of the DSU and the United States objection were referred to arbitration in accordance with Article 22.6 of the DSU. - 1.9 The arbitration was undertaken by the original panel, namely:
+- (a) the offset payments made in the latest annual distribution under the CDSOA from duties collected on products from the Republic of Korea; plus - (b) a proportionate amount of the balance of total offset payments less the offset payments attributed to duties collected on products from other Members that are authorized by the DSB to suspend concessions or other obligations in this dispute.

+1.6 Every year, prior to the adjustment of the additional import duty, Korea will notify to the DSB a detailed list indicating the level of the additional duty on the selected products in the light of the changes in the level of the disbursements made under the CDSOA.

+B. REQUEST FOR ARBITRATION AND SELECTION OF THE ARBITRATOR

+1.7 On 26 January 2004, the United States submitted a communication to the $DSB^6$ objecting to the level of suspension of tariff concessions and related obligations under GATT 1994 proposed by Korea, on the grounds, inter alia, that Korea's request failed to specify the level of suspension it proposed to implement, and was therefore an inadequate basis for an arbitrator to make the determinations provided for in Article 22.7 of the DSU.

+1.8 At the DSB meeting of 26 January 2004, Korea's request under Article 22.2 of the DSU and the United States objection were referred to arbitration in accordance with Article 22.6 of the DSU.

+1.9 The arbitration was undertaken by the original panel, namely: